TeamWin/twrpme/_asus/asuszenfone62019.markdown

 This will allow you to install the permanent version.
 Download the latest image from the download mirros specified above.
 Next use MTP to put it on /sdcard/.

 Once the image is on the phone, go to Install->Install Image and select the image you pushed to /sdcard/.
+Make sure to choose Install Recovery Ramdisk and not boot.
 TWRP will repack your ramdisk and permanently install the image to your boot_a and boot_b partition.
 Currently there is no official support for an installer zip to perform these actions.